CSS

 accent-color

-A highlight color used to draw attention to key elements.
+A highlight color is used to draw attention to key elements.

 It’s usually bright or distinct from the primary/secondary palette.